 Logo Copyright © 2014 Helge Wellmann, All Rights reserved.

 You are allowed to download this handbook and to copy it for educational uses.
-However, you are not allowed to reprint or republish it for other Model United Nations or to change it without permission of the Secretary General.
+However, ot allowed to reprint or republish it for other Model United Nations or to change it

 Table of contents